 The gold standard for APIDA fraternities and sororities.

-The National Asian Pacific Islander American Panhellenic Association (NAPA) began in the summer of 2004 when a group of 14 APIDA fraternities and sororities joined together to form the APIDA Greek Alliance (AGA).
-Formed as a partnership in a grassroots “Get Out the Vote” campaign with APIDA Vote, an organization that promotes civic participation among Asian and Pacific Islander Americans, the members of the AGA registered over 8,000 new voters.
+A group of 14 APIDA fraternities and sororities joined together in the summer of 2004 to form the APIA Greek Alliance (AGA).
+Formed as a partnership in a grassroots “Get Out the Vote” campaign with APIA Vote, an organization that promotes civic participation among Asian and Pacific Islander Americans, the members of the AGA registered over 8,000 new voters.
 Seeing the successful collaboration’s potential impact on the APIDA community and on college/university campuses, the group collaborated on further projects, including Tsunami Relief and Hurricane Katrina Relief.

 In the summer of 2005, with support from OCA, a national organization dedicated to advancing the social, political, and economic well-being of Asian Pacific Americans, the AGA hosted the first-ever leadership summit between the various national APIDA fraternities and sororities.
 The summit provided the first in-person opportunity for these organizations’ leaders to engage in serious dialogue about the challenges and future of the APIDA fraternity/sorority community.
 By the end of the summit, recognizing the need for an umbrella organization for APIDA fraternities and sororities, the fraternities and sororities in attendance chose to form the foundation for what would become the National Asian Pacific Islander American Panhellenic Association.